What Will the Internet Be Like in the Next 50 Years?

 Of course, for companies like Amazon, this is how they make money.
 “The trillion dollar digital economy is built on harvesting people’s personal data,” writes Liebhold.

 Due to this, how companies market and advertise will change dramatically.
-It will become much more personalized and significantly smaller.
+It will become much more personalised and significantly smaller.
 So, the opposite of Blade Runner’s vision of giant, 3-D, holograms.

 “Tailored advertising,” writes Donath.
 “Your wrist will briefly flicker with a beautiful bracelet you could buy, you’ll see glimpses of your living room with a nicer rug and newer furniture.”
 So-called “push advertising” will be replaced by a “pull” in the form of a shopping assistant, says Brin.
 “When that happens, advertising will collapse.”